fbpx

 OTOPLASTY

-Figure 1 Normal anatomy of the external ear showing the features that are important to consider during surgical correction – the antihelical fold and the concha (conchal bowl).
+The figure above demonstrates anatomy of the external ear showing the features that are important to consider during surgical correction – the antihelical fold and the concha (conchal bowl).

 Request an Info Pack to be sent to you